 Like many public sector institutions, East Riding College is governed by a variety of laws and regulations, and often these result in policies which set out what we will do in response to them.
 We are part of TEC Partnership and some of our policies are group-wide TEC Partnership policies.
 This section enables you to find out more about our policies for some key areas.

 The College is committed to considering applications from potential learners consistently and without prejudice and in ways which will ensure that potential learners make an informed and appropriate choice of course.
-The Admissions Policy (PDF 247kb) aims to provide a framework with clearly defined responsibilities and procedures to create the best opportunities for intending learners to enrol on a course at East Riding College.
+The Admissions Policy aims to provide a framework with clearly defined responsibilities and procedures to create the best opportunities for applicants to enrol on a course at East Riding College.
 For Admissions and Admissions Appeals for HE - see the HE policies page.

 We work hard to prevent bullying and harassment, and to respond quickly and effectively if it does occur.
 We hold a series of events throughout the year and create and distribute promotional materials to ensure students know that bullying and harassment will not be tolerated and that they should speak to a member of staff if it happens to them or if they believe someone else is being bullied.

 This policy outlines the methods by which members of the community and customers can formally register their satisfaction with the service provided by the College or make a complaint.
-For more information, read the Compliments and Complaints Policy. ( PDF 193kb)
+For more information, read the Data Handling, Security and Communications Policy.

 This policy covers our approach to teaching the core subjects of English and mathematics, and how we assess learners and provide additional learning support, if required.
 You can find out more about our approach to supporting learners with special educational needs and disabilities in our "Local Offer" document.
 (PDF 89kb)

-Download the Engish, Mathematics and Learning Support Policy.
-(PDF 292kb)
+Download the English, Mathematics and Learning Support Policy.

 East Riding College is fully committed to the active promotion of equality of opportunity in the provision of all its services and to the principle that all learners, members of staff and the community are entitled to equality of opportunity.

 There are a number of methods used to determine the fees we charge for courses and also who is entitled to pay reduced or no course fees.
-This is all outlined in our Fees and Charges Policy 2016/17 (300kb).
+This is all outlined in our Tuition and Exam Fee policy

 All fee refund requests need to be made in the first instance to the Learner Services department.